-There are still some student grants available to UK students even though the maintenance grant is no longer offered for anyone who started university in 2016 or beyond.
+There are still some student grants available to UK students even though the maintenance grant is no longer offered.
 Student grants are offered by the government for students with specific circumstances or needs, as well as potential grants from charities and trusts.
-Remember that these grants are free money that you do not need to pay back so make sure you know what’s out there and whether you are eligible to apply.
+Remember that these grants are free money that you do not need to pay back.
+Make sure you know what’s out there and whether you are eligible to apply.

 1. Disabled Student Allowance